 Go to the spanish capital and explore the best possibilities to stay in Madrid.
 Here is our neighborhoods & area guide for Madrid!

-Capital and largest city in Spain, Madrid is one of the most visited cities in Europe.
-Economic, political and multicultural heart of Spain, this metropolis of 3.15 million inhabitants has many arguments to seduce: history, culture, gastronomy, nature, party … The monuments and tourist attractions of Madrid are so numerous that you will not have no time to visit everything!
+The Capital of Spain and the country’s largest city, Madrid is one of the most visited cities in Europe.
+The economic, political, and multicultural beating heart of Spain, this metropolis of 3.15 million inhabitants is seductive in a number of ways.
+Offering a whirlwind of history, culture, gastronomy, nature, and buzzing nightlife, Madrid’s tourist attractions and landmarks are so numerous that you won’t have time to visit everything!

-Madrid is subdivided into 21 districts and 129 quarters.
-With an area of 608 km² – six times bigger than Paris! -, it will be necessary to take care to choose the district corresponding best to your desires to stay in Madrid.
-Here is a presentation of the main districts of the hyper-center: Malasaña, Chueca, Sol, Latina, Salamanca, Retiro, Lavapiés.
+Stretching over an area of 608 km² – six times bigger than Paris! -, Madrid is subdivided into 21 districts and 129 neighbourhoods.
+While planning your stay in Madrid, make sure you choose the right district corresponding to your desires and needs.
+Here is a guide of the main districts of Madrid’s city center: Malasaña, Chueca, Sol, Latina, Salamanca, Retiro, Lavapiés.

 Malasaña, rock’n roll and alternative